-- 10. Presently, NATO defence planners utilise metrics measuring financial input and military output as well as percentages of deployable armed forces, airframes and vessels, staff positions in NATO's Command and Force Structures and filling the requirements of the Response Force (Mattelaer, 2016). - 11.
-Presently, NATO uses seven metrics for assessing individual countries' defence contributions, including the 2% of GDP formula, the 20% target of national defence budgets dedicated to equipment purchases and R&D, the percentage of deployable armed forces and the actual contributions deployed to NATO in terms of land forces, aircraft, ships and dedicated personnel to the NATO Command Structure (NATO, 2017a).
+- 10. NATO defence planners utilise metrics measuring financial input and military output as well as percentages of deployable armed forces, airframes and vessels, staff positions in NATO's Command and Force Structures, as well as the requirements of the Response Force to have a clear assessment of contributions by each individual member state across the Alliance (Mattelaer, 2016). - 11.
+NATO uses seven metrics for assessing individual countries' defence contributions, including the 2% of GDP formula, the 20% target of national defence budgets dedicated to equipment purchases and R&D, the percentage of deployable armed forces and the actual contributions deployed to NATO in terms of land forces, aircraft, ships and personnel dedicated to the NATO Command Structure (NATO, 2017a).

 III.
-BURDEN SHARING AS PERENNIAL CHALLENGE IN NATO
+BURDEN SHARING AS A PERENNIAL CHALLENGE IN NATO

-- 12. The burden sharing question has challenged Alliance political leaders since NATO's founding in 1949.
-At the time, the relative power balance between post-war Europe and the United States clearly indicated the United States would play the dominant role in shaping the Alliance.
-US political leaders anticipated their agreement to any form of treaty-bound collective security alliance with its post-WWII allies would lead to a burden-sharing dilemma.
+- 12. The burden sharing question has been central to Allied political leaders' discussions since NATO's founding in 1949.
+At the time, the relative power balance between post-war Europe and the United States clearly indicated the latter would play the dominant role in shaping the Alliance.
+US political leaders did, however, anticipate their agreement to any form of treaty-bound collective security alliance with their post-WWII allies would lead to a burden sharing dilemma.
 As Secretary of State Dean Acheson told the US Congress during the NATO ratification hearings in 1949, the newly forming Alliance must guarantee "nobody is getting a meal ticket from anybody else so far as their capacity to resist is concerned" (Czulda and Madej, 2015). - 13.
-To pre-empt the problem, therefore, Article 3 was inserted in the Washington Treaty, which underscored Allies' obligations to invest in their own forces to make the whole of the Alliance stronger as well as to bolster each nation's capacity for self-help. - 14.
-In drafting the Washington Treaty, the Alliance's founding fathers knew all too well the credibility of collective defence ultimately depends on the political will of all NATO allies to sustain it.
-As such, expectations of Allied defence spending proportionate to the necessity of maintaining capable forces was understood to be a fair price for every Ally to pay for the increased security guaranteed by NATO membership.
-The principle of self-help attempted to ensure no Ally would become a weak link in allied efforts to defend their populations and territory. - 15.
+To pre-empt the burden sharing problem, Article 3 was inserted in the Washington Treaty, which underscored the Allies' obligations to invest in their own forces to make the whole of the Alliance stronger as well as to bolster each nation's capacity for self-help. - 14.
+In drafting the Washington Treaty, the Alliance's founding fathers knew all too well the credibility of collective defence ultimately depends on the political will of all NATO Allies to sustain it.
+As such, expectations of Allied defence spending proportionate to the necessity of maintaining capable forces were understood to be a fair price for every Ally to pay for the increased security guaranteed by NATO membership.
+The principle of self-help attempted to ensure no Ally would become a weak link in Allied efforts to defend their populations and territory. - 15.
 Despite various forms of political pressure on Allies to increase their defence spending by the United States, defence investment clearly remains a national prerogative.
 Throughout the history of the Alliance, a tacit understanding always existed acknowledging each Ally would inevitably have ebbs and flows in their domestic political and economic circumstances, which may preclude a steady or even increased defence investment at any given time.
 The essential, therefore, was to encourage a steady increase over time and to not call out individual members for 'failing' to live up to these expectations at any given time.
-The reason for this was clear the maintenance of alliance solidarity always overrode any momentary shortcoming (Lunn and Williams, 2017).
+The reason for this was clear the maintenance of Allied solidarity always overrode any momentary shortcoming (Lunn and Williams, 2017).